 Final season: 2011

-Playing from 1994 all the way until 2007, Brunell originally got his start with the Green Bay Packers, being taken in the fifth round of the 1993 draft.
-Despite that, he would spend the longest stint of his 17-season career with Jacksonville, holding down the G spot with the Jags from ’95 all the way to 2004, when he decamped to join the Redskins.
-Last playing for the Jets in 2011, the three-time Pro Bowler wound up leading the league in passing once, in 1996, and managed to lead the league in sacks twice, in ’96 and 2001.
+Playing from 1994 until 2007, Mark Brunell originally got his start with the Green Bay Packers, being taken in the fifth round of the 1993 draft, according to Pro Football Reference.
+Despite that, he would spend the longest stint of his 17-season career with the Jacksonville Jaguars from 1995 to 2004, when he decamped to join the Washington Redskins.
+Later playing for the New Orleans Satins and then lastly with the New York Jets in 2011, the three-time Pro Bowler wound up leading the league in passing once, in 1996 and managed to lead the league in sacks twice, in 1996 and 2001.
+Sadly, Brunell is now most famous for his financial escapades, which led the quarterback who had once made $70 million into bankruptcy.

 7. Brett Favre